Why Your Body Hates Daylight Saving Time

 The good news is the time change hangover will only last through midweek for most of us.
 If you happen to be an early morning DJ or a late night bartender or musician this change in time will take longer for you to adjust to.
 It's really hard to get to sleep with the sun streaming in the windows and the sounds of neighbors cutting grass and children playing.

-Regardless, we’re going to change the darn clocks this weekend.
-I wish we didn’t have too but we do.
+Regardless, we're going to change the darn clocks this Saturday night into Sunday morning.
+I wish we didn't have too but we do.
 So spring them forward one hour or be ready to come up with a great excuse as to why you were late for church.